 A good field knife tends to be more expensive than you might assume.
 However, while you should absolutely avoid most cheap knives — which tend to fail at the worst times — there are a few quality budget survival knives to be found if you know where to look.

-The best choices under $25 are the Schrade SCHF36 and Morakniv Companion.
-The relatively new and increasingly popular SCHF36 has enough blade for most chores, and while the steel and coating isn’t on par with more expensive knives, it’s plenty tough in a pinch and we slightly prefer it over the Companion.
+The best choices commonly founder under $50 are the Schrade SCHF56L and Morakniv Companion.
+The sturdy SCHF56L is so near-perfect in design and execution that it could almost be our main pick for this guide.
+And while the steel isn’t on par with more expensive knives, it’s plenty tough in a pinch and we prefer it over the Companion.
 The famous Morakniv is the standard entry-level knife recommendation among preppers, with a sterling reputation for the price.
 It doesn’t have the full-tang design we normally recommend (so it might break under pressure), but the Scandinavian steel is good enough and the compact design offers a ton of utility in a small package.

 The BK16 is popular because it uses the same design and (essentially) the same quality steel as the more expensive TOPS BOB and ESEE 4.
 The difference in price is due to a cheaper handle material and a brand that’s not quite as revered as the leaders.
-We also love it’s bigger brother for $10 more, the Becker BK22.
+We also love its bigger brother for $15 more, the Becker BK2.
 The Gerber StrongArm and its popular serrated sibling, the Gerber LMF II, have recently emerged on the survival scene as killer budget blades.
 We picked the StrongArm Fine Edge because we don’t recommend serrations on a field knife blade.

 The $100 to $160 sweet spot is perfect for most people because modern metallurgy and manufacturing have created dependable knives at affordable prices — which means you get at least 80% of the performance you’d ever find in the top-shelf market.

 Modern improvements also mean a step up into the >$200 class gives you a ridiculously-awesome knife that would beat >$600 custom knives of just 20 years ago.
-So with the caveat that recommending one knife over another in the upgrade category is like choosing between 90’s Michael Jordan and present-day Lebron James, our picks for overall best field knife are the $350 Winkler Belt Knife and the $230 Spyderco Bushcraft.
+So with the caveat that recommending one knife over another in the upgrade category is like choosing between 90’s Michael Jordan and present-day Lebron James, our picks for overall best field knife are the Winkler Belt Knife and Spyderco Serrata.

 The Winkler Belt Knife was first introduced to the popular imagination in SEAL Team 6 member Mark Owen’s account of the raid that killed Osama bin Laden.
 If you can afford the price of entry, you can’t get a more thoroughly field-tested, hard-use modern knife than a Winkler fixed blade.
-Spyderco is a name that needs no introduction for knife nerds, and the Bushcraft fixed blade is this top-tier brand’s flagship field knife.
-The design and materials of the heirloom-quality Spyderco Bushcraft make it perfect for any and all survival needs, and its high-carbon blade will stand up to considerable abuse while keeping a keen edge.
+Spyderco is one of the top mass-production knifemakers in the US, and the Serrata is an amazing bit of engineering and design that checks all our boxes for a top survival knife.
+This knife is a joy to hold (the balance is perfect), and the stainless blade is made using a casting technique that creates microscopic serrations along the edge.
+So the edge always has a “bite” that makes it perfect for fibrous natural materials and game.

 - Check local knife laws